 - Maintain social distancing especially indoors and avoid crowded or indoor venues.

 - Shop online if possible.

 - Work from home where you can.
-If you cannot work from home, ensure physical distancing and hygiene measures are adhered to in the workplace.
+If you cannot work from home, optimise physical distancing and hygiene measures in the workplace.

 - Have rapid antigen tests (RAT) at home.
 Most importantly know how to use them.

 - Think about who would be able to look after your kids, pets and other dependents if you became unwell.

 - Think about who could take you to have a PCR test/medical appointment if you needed one if you were unwell.